slacgismo/gismo-cloud-deploy/README.md

 #### Set up AWS permissions and credentials

-Before we start to run the automation tool that control EC2 instances .
-We need to set up the AWS credentials.
+Before running the automation tool that controls EC2 instances, we need to set up the AWS credentials.

-First, include the AWS permission on your `IAM` user account.
-Or, if you are using share account, you can ask your account manager to add proper permissions into your `IAM` user.
+If you are using a share account, you can ask your account manager to add permissions into your `IAM` user.
+If you are individual user would like use this application.
+You can login into your AWS console and select your `IAM` user in the `IAM` user page.
+Hit the `Add permissions` button to inlcude standard and custom permissions below.

-The permissions includes:
+The standard permissions includes:

 - AmazonEC2FullAccess
 - AmazonSQSFullAccess